PranavNihal/PranavNihal/README.md

 ## 🚀 About Me

-- 💻 Full-stack developer with expertise in modern web technologies
+- 💻 Versatile developer with expertise across multiple programming languages
-- 🎯 Passionate about clean code, problem-solving, and continuous learning
+- 🎯 continuous learning
-- 🌱 Always exploring new tools and frameworks to enhance my skillset
+- 🤝 Active collaborator in open-source projects and team development initiatives
-- 🤝 Open to collaboration and contributing to open-source projects
+- 🏆 Experienced in contributing to diverse projects spanning Java, C/C++, COBOL, and Python

 ## 💬 Languages